niraj4u2/junereycasuga.github.io/source/_posts/2013-09-21-getting-started-with-ruby-on-rails.markdown

 ####Generating our controller

-Alright!
 We already have our model so let us now create our controller.
 To create a controller on Rails, just run `rails g controller controller_name [controller_actions]`.
 So let's make a controller named as <b>products</b>.
 We're creating a CRUD application so let us make actions for it.
 Let us run `rails g controller products index new show edit` on your terminal.

 {% img full-img /images/ruby_on_rails/rails_controller.png %}

 What we just did?
 When we told Rails to generate a controller named as <b>products</b>, it created the controller class itself at `app/controllers/products_controller.rb`.
 It also created the view files for our controller and the routes for the actions we defined.
 And it also created test units, helpers, a coffeescript and scss file for the specific controller.

 ####Routes
 Okay!
 We already have our controller, so let's go to `localhost:3000/products`.
 I bet you got an error :P It's because we did not define the <b>products</b> controller on the resource in our routes yet.
-So let's configure our routes by inserting the below code under `config/routes.rb` file:
+So let's configure our routes by inserting the code below in `config/routes.rb` file:

 {% codeblock Routes - routes.rb %}
 resources :products